-So I couldn’t function in business without alcohol.”
+So I couldn’t function in a business without alcohol.”

 Entrepreneurship after Addiction

-In residential rehab she realised that the disease of alcoholism “was going to kill me”.
-After many weeks of therapy she was able to face up to herself, overcome her fears and learn to be “happy in my skin and happy to be myself.”
+In rehab, she realised that the disease of alcoholism “was going to kill me”.
+After many weeks of therapy, she was able to face up to herself, overcome her fears and learn to be “happy in my skin and happy to be myself.”

 A tribute to the family